The ISLA Experience: Henry Reyes

 Henry preps Olin and Scott for the training course exams

 Outside of volunteering for ISLA, I run my own business, Auto Accident Refund, www.autoaccidentrefund.com.
-I manage four employees and work over sixty hours a week.
+Henry Reyes manages four employees and work over sixty hours a week.
 Leading up to the Nicaragua trip, I added about thirty hours a week of preparation for the ISLA trip.
 The hardest part of the Project for me was preparing my company for my absence, while preparing my ISLA team for our work Nicaragua.

 Scott and I taught the 3-day Open Water Rescue Course.
 We pushed the training group way beyond their comfort zone, as well as all our ISLA instructors.
 On one of the days, the ISLA instructors took the group past the outside break where some of the faces were well past triple overhead.
 We all got worked several times, but everyone made it out.
 After the event was over and we were all safely back on shore, you could see the look of amazement and accomplishment on the newly trained ISLA lifeguards.
 They were so proud of themselves and their strength.
 As an ISLA instructor, it’s always rewarding to see the progress of the participants throughout the course.